thoughtbot/design-sprint/0-Pre-Sprint/README.md

 - Everything exploded

-I’ve seen a lot of of my designs go up in flames.
-It’s OK.
-You learned that something didn’t work, and it only took you a few hours to build it in Keynote.
+We've seen a lot of designs go up in flames, and that's OK.
+You learned that something didn’t work, and it only took you a few hours to build it.
-This is great progress and — relative to building and launching for real — very cheap progress at that.
+This is great progress, and very cheap relative to building and launching a full product.
 Think what would have happened if you’d spent weeks or months implementing this solution!

 What to do next: Start your next sprint back at the drawing board with step 1 (understand).
-(Hint: the results of this study are perfect fodder for reviewing and building understanding as a group.)o
+(Hint: the results of this study are perfect fodder for reviewing and building understanding as a group.)

 ### Review design sprint documentation and schedule